HMS Medway (1928): Description and construction

 Medway was designed to support up to 18 and s in peacetime and an additional three submarines during wartime.
 She carried three QF 4-inch Mk IV deck guns as spares together with 144 21 in torpedoes to resupply her submarines.
 The ship proved to be less top-heavy than anticipated and had the enormously high metacentric height of 13 ft at full load.
 Built with bilge keels only 12 in deep, Medway once rolled 42° each way with a period of nine seconds, losing her main topmast.
 Her bilge keels were subsequently increased in depth to 36 in.

-She was 580 ft long overall and had a beam of 85 ft 1 in and a draft of 21 ft 3 in.
+She was 580 ft long overall and had a beam of 85 ft 1 in and a draught of 21 ft 3 in.
 The ship displaced 14650 LT at standard load and up to 18362 LT at (full load).
 Her crew numbered 400 officers and ratings; she could also accommodate up to 1,335 additional men.

 The ship was powered by MAN diesel engines rated at 8000 bhp, driving two shafts, and had a top speed of about 15 kn.
 Medway carried 810 LT of diesel fuel for herself and an additional 1880 LT for her submarines.
 Figures for her range are not available.
 The ship had five 560 kW diesel generators for electrical power and special provisions to recharge submarine batteries.

 She was armed with two low-angle 4 in guns in single mounts and four quick-firing Mk V 4-inch anti-aircraft guns, also in single mounts.
 The latter guns were controlled by a High-Angle Control System mounted above the bridge.
 Medway was protected by an internal anti-torpedo bulge which incorporated a water jacket of 1374 LT.
 Amidships a 1.5 in torpedo bulkhead was located 13 feet inboard that inclined outwards above the waterline.
 The main deck was 1.5 inches thick amidships.

 Medway was ordered on 14 September 1926 as part of the 1925/26 Naval Estimates.
-The ship was laid down in April 1927 by the Vickers Armstrong shipyard in Barrow-in-Furness.
+The ship was laid down in April 1927 by the Vickers-Armstrongs shipyard in Barrow-in-Furness.
 The ship was launched on 19 July 1928.
 Captain Colin Cantlie was appointed as the first commander of the new ship on 1 January 1929.
 The ship was completed on 3 July 1929.

 After completion, HMS Medway began Harbour Acceptance Trials and Sea Acceptance Trials, known in the Royal Navy as HATs and SATs.
 A report in The Singapore Free Press and Mercantile Advertiser on 27 July 1929 notes that Medway was undergoing trials.